lomichael/lomichael.net/about/index.md

 ---
 layout: page
 title: About
 permalink: /about/
 ---

-I am a researcher interested in the societal impacts of AI and the future of humanity.
+I am a researcher and writer interested in art, science, theology, and philosophy.
+I am also a Christian and a husband.

-Currently, I am a [Master's student](https://omscs.gatech.edu/) in the [College of Computing](https://www.cc.gatech.edu/) at the [Georgia Institute of Technology](https://www.gatech.edu/).
-Previously, I researched sycophancy evaluations with [Aaron Scher](https://ascher8.github.io/) through the [Supervised Program for Alignment Research](https://sparai.org/).

-Outside of work, I enjoy reading books, board and card games, racket sports, and time with my family and church.
+I have been a computer science student, carpenter, bug bounty hunter, research assistant, app developer, proofreader, and custodian.

 I invite feedback and you can submit anonymous feedback [here](https://www.admonymous.co/lomichael).